speedata/publisher/doc/manual/doc/description-en/commandline.md

         --filter=FILTER          Run XProc/Lua filter before publishing starts --grid                   Display background grid.
-Disable with --no-grid --ignore-case            Ignore case when accessing files (on a case-insensitive file system) --[no-]local             Add local directory to the search path.
+Disable with --no-grid --ignore-case            Ignore case when accessing files (on a case-insensitive file system) --inkscape=PATH          Set the path to the inkscape program --[no-]local             Add local directory to the search path.
 Default is true --layout=NAME            Name of the layout file.
 Defaults to 'layout.xml' --jobname=NAME           The name of the resulting PDF file (without